-- 1. The student fills out PLAR form (available at Registrar Services). - 2.
-The student obtains a course outline from the instructor of the course for which the student wishes to receive credit. - 3.
-The student develops a portfolio demonstrating how his/ her prior learning meets the objectives of the course.
-Part of the portfolio may consist of demonstrable skills. - 4.
-The instructor will assess the portfolio and assign a grade.
-The instructor may wish to use a Challenge Exam as well in the assessment process.
+- The student fills out PLAR form (available at Registrar Services). - The student obtains a course outline from the instructor of the course for which the student wishes to receive credit. - The student develops a portfolio demonstrating how his/ her prior learning meets the objectives of the course.
+Part of the portfolio may consist of demonstrable skills. - The instructor will assess the portfolio and assign a grade.
+The instructor may wish to use an Exam as well in the assessment process.